Simple Guide to Solo 401(k) Plans

 You can set up a solo 401(k) plan at most banks, brokerage houses, mutual funds, and other financial institutions and invest the money in a variety of ways.
 You must adopt a written plan and set up a trust or custodial account with your plan provider to invest your funds.
 Financial institutions that offer solo 401(k) plans have preapproved ready-made plans that you can use.

-If your solo 401(k) is worth more than $250,000, you can have your plan administrator or CPA make the required filing.
-However, they will ordinarily charge you for this service—often as much as $200.
-You can easily do this very simple tax filing yourself and save the money.
+If your solo 401(k) is worth more than $250,000, you can have your plan administrator or certified public accountant (CPA) make the required filing.
+However, they will ordinarily charge you for this service.
+You can easily do this very simple tax filing yourself and save the money using IRS Form 5500-EZ, Annual Return of One-Participant (Owners/Partners and Their Spouses) Retirement Plan or A Foreign Plan.

 Talk to a Tax Attorney